 Calcutta Biryani emerged when the British Raj deposed Nawab Wajid Ali Shah in 1856.
 The Nawab people introduced the dish to Calcutta.
 Calcutta Biryani is made with whole boiled potatoes and meat.
 Interestingly, during the period, the recession had meant that meat had to be replaced with potatoes, and it has stuck ever since.

 Hyderabad Biryani is somewhat of a sought after speciality.
 It was created after Aurangzeb appointed Niza-ul-Mulk as the new ruler of Hyderabad.
 He took the recipe with him and it spread to other parts of India.
 His chefs reportedly created almost 50 different recipes that used fish, shrimp, quail, deer and hare meat.
 This is where kacchi biryani was also perfected.

-- Tahari biryani – name given to the vegetarian version of biryani where meat is replaced with a variety of vegetables and potatoes.
+- Tahari biryani – name given to the vegetarian version where meat is replaced with a variety of vegetables and potatoes.
 Peas and different kinds of beans are usually used.

 - Mutton biryani – either lamb or goat meat.

 - Egg biryani

 - Shrimp biryani

 - Fish Biryani

 Peshawari Biryani uses no meat.
 Instead, red and white beans, Kabuli chana, black gram, and green peas are layered in between the rice.
 Cashew nuts and almonds are also added, as well as rose water and saffron to add a rich density of flavour.